 Financial Guaranty – a surety bond, insurance policy, or an indemnity contract (when issued an insurer), or similar guaranty types under which loss is payable upon proof of occurrence of financial loss to an insured claimant, obligee or indemnitee as a result of failure to perform a financial obligation or any other permissible product that is defined as or determined to be financial guaranty insurance.

 Financial Reporting – insurance companies are required to maintain records and file annual and quarterly financial statements with regulators in accordance with statutory accounting principles (SAP).
 Statutory rules also govern how insurers should establish reserves for invested assets and claims and the conditions under which they can claim credit for reinsurance ceded.

 Financial Responsibility Law – a statute requiring motorists to show capacity to pay for automobile-related losses.

 Financial Statement – balance sheet and profit and loss statement of an insurance company.
-This statement is used by the NAIC, and by State Insurance Commissioners to regulate an insurance company according to reserve requirements, assets, and other liabilities.
+This statement is used the NAIC, and State Insurance Commissioners to regulate an insurance company according to reserve requirements, assets, and other liabilities.

-Fire – coverage protecting the insured against the loss to real or personal property from damage caused by the peril of fire or lightning, including business interruption, loss of rents, etc.
+Fire – coverage protecting the insured against the loss to real or personal property from damage caused the peril of fire or lightning, including business interruption, loss of rents, etc.